 The good news is that an education at home provides an ideal learning environment for a slow learner.
-Because homeschooling provides a small student to teacher ratio, your child is getting a tutor-like education every day.
+Because homeschooling provides a small student-to-teacher ratio, your child is getting a tutor-like education every day.

 Another positive is that at home you work with your child without the constant comparison of what his/her peers are achieving academically.
-This alone helps your child's self esteem stay protected.
+This alone helps your child's self-esteem stay protected.

-Finally, because you make the daily and weekly schedule for your child's learning, you can plan for short lessons and exercise breaks between subjects, which fits this learning style the best.
+Finally, because you make the daily and weekly schedules for your child's learning, you can plan for short lessons and exercise breaks between subjects, which fits this learning style the best.
 A slow learner really benefits from the personal customization that home education provides.